cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 echo Ready!
 ```

 Now you can proceed to rotate the credentials in the database.

 You will also need to prune existing connections established using old credentials - this in itself has no noticeable effect on the application because most drivers keep a pool of connections and replenish them as and when needed.

 You will be using admin-credentials to carry out these steps.
-Prune existing connections requires more privileges.
+To prune existing connections requires higher privileges.

 ```bash
 $ docker run --rm -it postgres:9.6 env \